Summary of the Canada Disability Benefit Regulations

 - subsequent violations: 50% of the yearly maximum

-No one would receive a penalty if they just made a mistake because they thought they were eligible for the benefit.
+No one would receive a penalty if they just made a mistake because they thought they were eligible.

 Summary offences

-- knowingly use false identity information, or another person's identity information, to obtain a benefit for themselves
+- knowingly use false identity information, or another person's identity information, to get the benefit for themselves

-- counsel a person to apply for a benefit for the purpose of stealing all or a substantial part of the benefit
+- counsel a person to apply for the benefit to steal all or a substantial part of it

 - knowingly make false or misleading representations on an application

-Under the Criminal Code, individuals convicted of a summary offence can receive a fine of up to $5,000 and/or a term of imprisonment of up to 2 years.
+Under the Criminal Code, people convicted of an offence can receive a fine of up to $5,000 and/or a term of imprisonment of up to 2 years.

 Overpayments

-The proposed regulations allow the government to recover overpayments.
-This is when someone is given more of the benefit than they were eligible to receive.
+The government can recover overpayments.
+An overpayment is when someone is paid more than they were eligible to receive.